imsc-rosetta/imsc-rosetta-specification/samples/descriptionsrc/imsc-rosetta-alignment.descr.md

 postion count = subtitle vertical area/row height = 0.8/0.06666 = ~12

 Therefore region edges are quantised to n * 80%/12

+*note that file contains ALL imsc-rosetta defined styles as an example - this is not necessary, only the used styles are required*

 # div 1